EnriqueGMEG/hello-git/README.md

 # 🧠 CLAM Inference Pipeline for WSIs – Dockerized

-This Docker container executes a full inference pipeline using a trained CLAM model for classification of Whole Slide Images (WSIs), following the methodology described by Kalimuthu et al. It performs:
+This Docker container executes a full inference pipeline using an ensemble of 5 cross-validated CLAM models for the classification of Whole Slide Images (WSIs), following the methodology described by Kalimuthu et al.

+The pipeline performs the following steps automatically:

-1. Patch extraction from WSIs
+1. Patch Extraction: Generates image patches from input WSIs.

-2. Feature extraction from patches using a Vision Transformer
+2. Feature Extraction: Extracts high-dimensional features from these patches using a Vision Transformer (UNI model).

-3. Slide-level inference using a trained CLAM model
+3. Ensemble Inference: Performs slide-level classification using an ensemble of 5 pre-trained CLAM models.
+The final prediction is determined by majority voting across the individual models, each applying its own optimal Youden's Index threshold.

 ---